 In some of the herbal sections, the author explains how to use flowers for the journey, an especially lovely gesture.
 Flower Essences, Hydrosols (floral waters), potions, essential oils, the exotic Monoi Tiare oil, all enliven and beautify.
 The Rose flower affirmations are delightful and relevant.
 Herbal baths, healthful smoothies, an Ayurvedic primer (including short pieces on Tulsi Basil and Henna), and numerous activities are found throughout the book.
 I especially liked learning more about the author’s personal relationship with deity, the vast African pantheon and reading the African proverbs such as this from the Maasai: “Happiness is as good as food.”

 The author loves aromas and aromatherapy, and I am all over that bandwagon.
-She also loves (as do I!)
-Lord Ganesha, Remover of Obstacles.
-What I do not love is the way the book is organized; it could be more useful if the subjects were put into chapters.
+She also loves -as do I – Lord Ganesha, Remover of Obstacles.
+What I do not love is the way the book is organized; it would be more useful if the subjects were put into chapters.
 The author has assembled a good bit of information here and I would like to access it easier.
-Also, I could appreciate some editing relative to sentence structure and repetitive wording.
-Perhaps a revised edition in the future?
+Perhaps a revised edition in the future with an index?

 The generous spirit of this book is to instill confidence, self-esteem and sensuality, finding delight in self and nature, and knowing you don’t have to do it alone.
 The Goddess has your back on this, and so does Stephanie Rose Bird.